 According to a study, on average, charm pricing can increase sales by 24% compared to the “rounded” price points.
-As a matter of fact, on one of the experiments conducted by some researchers, they tested a regular women’s clothing item at the prices of $34, $39, and $44.
+As a matter of fact, in one of the experiments conducted by some researchers, they tested regular women’s clothing items at the prices of $34, $39, and $44.
 Surprisingly, the item that was priced at $39, sold best than $34 and $44.

 Which is a better deal?
 “Buy one get one free” or “50% off on two items?”
 Most people would choose the first one even though they are both the same.
 Purchasing 2 products at a 50% discount is the same as buying full price for the first item and getting the second item free.

 This is called innumeracy.
 Consumers don’t recognize or understand the basic math principles as they apply them to everyday life.
 Other ways where innumeracy is used are coupon design, percentage pumping, and double discounting.